-These five groups that fall under pulmonary hypertension
+These five groups that fall under pulmonary Hypertension

-Group 1 (PAH) pulmonary arterial hypertension is caused by drugs or toxins or by conditions such as connective tissue disease, HIV infection, liver disease, congenital heart disease, .sickle disease, schistosomiasis ( infestation of the liver by parasites), or by conditions that affect the veins and small blood vessels of the lungs PAH can also be inherited.
+Group 1 (PAH) pulmonary arterial hypertension is caused by drugs or toxins or by conditions such as connective tissue disease, HIV infection, liver disease, congenital heart disease, .sickle disease, schistosomiasis ( infestation of the liver by parasites), or conditions that affect the veins and small blood vessels of the lungs PAH can also be inherited.

 Group 2 pulmonary hypertension is associated with heart disease (the left side), mitral valve disease, or long-term high blood pressure; this is the most common cause.